israelcamp/zeroad-minesweeper/README.md

 - ☁️ Persistent state across app launches

 ---

+## Privacy Policy

+This app does not collect any personal data.
+All game settings and states are stored locally on your device.
+For more details, please refer to our [Privacy Policy](PRIVACY.md).

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.